Saint Malachy: Relics

 Malachy's body remained at Clairvaux Abbey and eventually was placed in a tomb near Bernard of Clairvaux's, after the abbot's own death.
 The tomb was moved several times with the rebuilding of the church.
 Portions of his remains were sent to Ireland in 1194 and deposited at Mellifont Abbey and other abbeys of the Cistercians.
 At some point at Clairvaux, part of Malachy's arm and part of his skull were removed and placed in special reliquaries in the abbey's treasury.
 His arm was kept in a silver case decorated with precious stones.
 A portion of his skull was kept in a bust reliquary of gilt silver, also decorated with precious stones and topped by a mitre.
-These reliquaries may have been enameled or painted.
+These reliquaries may have been enamelled or painted.
 During the French Revolution, the reliquaries themselves were destroyed, although the relics were preserved.
 Malachy's head is now preserved in a reliquary in the treasury of Troyes Cathedral, not far from the site of Clairvaux.
 The tombs of the two friends were destroyed in the aftermath of the revolution, and the bones were commingled and distributed to various parishes in the district of Clairvaux.
 Ph.
 Guignard published an account of the relics in the Patrologia Latina.

 Patronage

 Malachy is patron saint of the Archdiocese of Armagh and the Diocese of Down and Connor.
 The Dominican Abbey at Carlingford (est. 1305) was dedicated to him and his legacy.
 Saint Malachy's Church, Belfast was intended to be the Cathedral Church of Down and Connor dedicated in honour of the Diocesan Patron.
-However, the Irish Famine broke out and the grand plans for the Saint Malachy's Cathedral were shelved to divert funds to the needy.
+However, the Irish Famine broke out and the grand plans for Saint Malachy's Cathedral were shelved to divert funds to the needy.

 A number of parishes are dedicated to Malachy, including those in Tehachapi, California; Brownsburg, Indiana; Burlington, Massachusetts; Kennedy Township, New York City (The Actors' Chapel); Philadelphia, Pennsylvania, Geneseo, Illinois and Rantoul, Illinois.